abhishekluv/ASPNET-Core-CMS-Content-Management-System-/README.md

 ## EF Core Seeding

-The `CoreCMSContext` class will seed test/dummy data for sidebar, pages and user and roles using the overriden `OnModelCreating()` method.
+The `CoreCMSContext` class will seed test/dummy data for sidebar, pages, user and roles using the overridden `OnModelCreating()` method.

 ![](https://i.imgur.com/EyjYLCg.jpeg)